 Pub Shirt Club Collection

-This Month: The Locke Bar
+The Locke Bar

-This month’s featured pub is the popular Locke Bar in the heart of Limerick’s medieval quarter.
+April’s featured pub is the popular Locke Bar in the heart of Limerick’s medieval quarter.
 The Locke has everything you’d expect from a true Irish pub, including friendly staff, extensive drink selections, fabulous food, nightly traditional music and dancing, and a beautiful location.
 This pub is welcoming during any season – with warm open fires in the winter, and a large beer garden overlooking the lovely River Abbey in the summer.
 Situated on the original site of one of Limerick’s oldest pubs dating back to 1724, the Locke is a stone’s throw from the city’s most historic landmarks – St. Mary’s Cathedral, King John’s Castle, and the Hunt Museum.
 Weather you are in search of a perfect pint, some soul-warming Irish stew, lively traditional music and dancing or a place to relax and refuel, the Locke in Limerick is certain to satisfy you.

 The Marine Bar

-This month’s featured pub is the Marine Bar in County Waterford.
+March’s featured pub is the Marine Bar in County Waterford.
 Situated in Drum Hills in the village of Pulla in Dungarvan, this family run traditional pub sits along the main road between Cork and Waterford and is known for its lively year-round Irish music sessions.
 While many assume the name refers to the local community of fishermen, that is not the case.
 The bar has a rich history dating back to the 18th century when the Marines marching from Cork Harbor to Waterford Harbor were in need of a place to quench their thirst after a long climb through the hills.
 The sergeant persuaded a local widow to open a shebeen inside her cow shed, a few barrels of whiskey were rolled in from the secret still in the hills, and thus the Marine bar was born.

 After nearly 300 years of operation, the Marine Bar is still a welcome respite for weary travellers, offering fine drink, great music, and lots of craic.
 Patrons know they can always find good music here, as their motto is “If music be the food of life, welcome to the kitchen!”